stoplightio/docs/articles/modeling/object-inheritance.md

 * **Inheritance** is when a model derives its properties from another model.

-* When a model inherits from another model, the model being inherited from is known as a **base type** (or parent).
-Similarly, a model that is inheriting properties from a base type is known as a **derived type** (or child).
+* When a model inherits properties from another model, the model being inherited from is known as a **base type** (or parent).
+A model that is inheriting properties from a base type is known as a **derived type** (or child).

 * When a base type inherits properties from another model, any derived types